 In the Fall, we offer 16 weeks of instruction in the traditional egg tempera method and theology of iconography.
 These evening classes offer a place for students to receive one-on-one instruction to prepare them for working alone during the week.
 Students are expected to practice at home and come prepared for the next week, having followed class notes and information contained in the Program Study Binder.
 Each week, students receive additional educational materials intended to support their work that week.

-All classes are held in the Bishop Scott room, in the lower part of Trinity Episcopal Cathedral’s Commons.
-Trinity Episcopal Cathedral is located at 147 NW 19th Avenue, Portland, Oregon (corner of NW 19th and Everett Street).
+Since 1996, classes have been held in the Bishop Scott room, in the lower part of Trinity Episcopal Cathedral’s Commons, Trinity Episcopal Cathedral 147 NW 19th Avenue, Portland, Oregon (corner of NW 19th and Everett Street).

 Registration for all classes is on a “first-come-first-serve” basis.
 Tuition must be paid in full and a registration form must be received by the specified registration date before a student is considered registered.
 We will fill any seats that become available prior to the first class from the waiting list.

 If a student cancels prior to the registration deadline, we will refund tuition less the $50 non-refundable administration fee.
 Cancelations received after the registration deadline has passed forfeit the tuition and pigment kit fee (if any) paid.

 Through the generosity in spirit of our staff, supporters and the Cathedral, we are able to offer some scholarship funds to individuals who submit an application demonstrating need and a desire in alignment with our program mission.
 Email to receive the application: email@example.com.